marnelfr/udemy.react/README.md

 ````
 In case, we throw something, react-router will render the closest error page to our component.
 in the error page, we can access the error thanks to the ``useRouteError()`` hook.\
-In case we return an object, we shall get that object.
+In case we throw an object, we shall get that object.
 Otherwise, we could take advantage of the
 status code provided by the ``Response`` object.
 ````javascript
 //in our Error component